When you choose the person you want to spend your life with, you also participate in choosing your child's partner.

 Otherwise, it becomes conditioning and addiction.

 If there is disrespect in the marriage, not love but belittling, there is coldness in relationships and bad communication, when the child grows up, it will have a problem regulating its emotions.
-Children would often choose partners who are emotionally unavailable or tend towards complicated relationships in some way.
+Children would often choose partners which are emotionally unavailable or tend towards complicated relationships in some way.
 This can be due to a lack of self-confidence, a lower sense of value towards receiving love, the inability to express emotions in the right way.

 It will look for that emotional pattern that was implemented during growing up and will strive for it because it is familiar to the mind and therefore a "safe" zone.